-The Partnership is chaired by Councillor Jonathan Findlay along with Vice Chairs Councillor Denis McKenna and Councillor Kaye Harmon.
+The Partnership was chaired by Councillor Jonathan Findlay along with Vice Chairs Councillor Denis McKenna and Councillor Kaye Harmon during 2016/17.
+As a result of recent local elections the composition of the Partnership has changed as well as the chair and vice chairs.
+The current chair is Dr Martin Bartos and the vice chairs are Alan Moir and David Wilson.
+A full list of SPT's current members can be found at www.spt.co.uk/corporate/about/our-team/members/.
 The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of Chief Executive, Gordon Maclennan, Assistant Chief Executive (Business Support), Valerie Davidson and Assistant Chief Executive (Operations), Eric Stewart.